-Principle 8 - Remunerate fairly and responsibly 8.1 The board of a listed entity should: 8.1 (a) have a remuneration committee which: has at least three members, a majority of whom are independent directors, is chaired by an independent director, and disclose: the charter of the committee the members of the committee, and as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings, or (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive 8.2 A listed entity should separately disclose its policies and practices regarding the Remuneration remuneration of non-executive directors and the remuneration of executive Report in the 2022 Annual directors and other senior executives.
-Report 8.3 A listed entity which has an equity-based remuneration scheme should: Remuneration Report in the (a) have a policy on whether participants are permitted to enter into transactions 2022 Annual (whether through the use of derivatives or otherwise) which limit the economic risk Report of participating in the scheme; and
+Principle 8 - Remunerate fairly and responsibly

+8.1 The board of a listed entity should:

+- (a) have a remuneration committee which: - has at least three members, a majority of whom are independent directors, - ii. is chaired by an independent director, and disclose: - the charter of the committee - the members of the committee, and - as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings, or - (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive - 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives. - Remuneration Report in the 2023 Annual - Report - 8.3 A listed entity which has an equity-based remuneration scheme should: - (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and - Remuneration Report in the 2023 Annual Report dexus